Video formatting guidelines

 If theatrical releases have a "pan-and-scan" version as well as the original 16:9 version, upload both versions separately.

 Video resolution: YouTube prefers high-definition videos and, in general, you should provide videos in the highest resolution available to provide the maximum degree of flexibility in the encoding and playback processes.
 For videos intended for sale or rental, you should provide a minimum resolution of 1920x1080 with a 16:9 aspect ratio.
-For either free or ad-supported content, YouTube does not set a minimum resolution but recommends a resolution of at least 1280x720 for video that has a 16:9 aspect ratio and a resolution of at least 640x480 for video that has a 4:3 aspect ratio.
+For content with or without ads, YouTube does not set a minimum resolution but recommends a resolution of at least 1280x720 for video that has a 16:9 aspect ratio and a resolution of at least 640x480 for video that has a 4:3 aspect ratio.

 You may consider providing reduced quality videos if those videos will not be publicly visible on YouTube and are only being uploaded to serve as Content ID references.
 These videos can be a typical "one quarter" resolution – i.e. 320x240.
 However, the videos must be greater than 200 lines to yield effective references.